 The shrimp molting process

 Molting is a natural and fascinating phenomenon which signals that a shrimp is growing in size.
 They will do so by literally leaving behind their old shell, or exoskeleton, while growing a brand new body.
-Sometimes, noticing a white line in your pet’s body simply signals that they are ready to mature and go through molting: they will start filling their old shell with water until it literally bursts breaking them free.
+Sometimes, noticing a white line in your pet’s body simply means that they are ready to mature and go through molting: they will start filling their old shell with water until it literally bursts breaking them free.
 In other cases, though, the ring is a sign that molding was unsuccessful.

 What is the white ring of death in shrimp